To: Article_

 Autistic people can be traumatised by many things that non-autistic people are not, so how can many people who are autistic not also have C-trauma.
 They have been traumatised by noise, sensory issues, and abused by society just for being autistic.
 The fact that autistic people are bullied, made fun of, excluded, and misunderstood more than non-autistic people, and that they are more sensitive to these things, explains to me why C-trauma in autistic people would be common yet often goes unnoticed.

-Physical, emotional, and sexual abuse, violence, natural disasters, and war are all common causes of post traumatic stress in the general population.
-Of course, these things could and do cause post traumatic stress in autistic people as well.
+Physical, emotional, and sexual abuse, violence, natural disasters, and war are all common causes of post-traumatic stress in the general population.
+Of course, these things could and do cause post-traumatic stress in autistic people as well.
 However, autistic people also experience trauma from things like fire alarms, filling out paperwork and attending appointments, or even a stranger’s offensive comment can also cause instability in an autistic person, thus they can be easily traumatised by other people’s behaviour towards them.

 Autistic people are more easily startled and more likely to have insomnia which can make them more prone to anger, and anxiety or have greater difficulty concentrating than may be seen in typical forms of C-trauma.
 Good REM sleep is important for all of us to process trauma.
 Autistic people tend to wake from a dream so they do not process their memories during dreams which makes them more likely to be more traumatised as a result.